The Thomas Pages homepage

 In the

-Genesis One statement of God's decision to create humanity, the use of the plurals "let us", "our image", and "our likeness" do not describe a committee of the Divine Trinity making a decision.
+Genesis One statement of God's decision to create humanity, the use of the plurals "let us", "our image", and "our likeness" also do not describe a committee of the Divine Trinity making a decision.
 The plurality of God's personality in Father, Son and Holy Spirit are not in the context of this statement and so are not a part of its message to Israel through Moses.
-Nor is this simply the royal 'we' of a king's pronouncement on behalf of his kingdom as some have said.
+Nor is this simply the royal 'we' of a king's pronouncement on behalf of his kingdom as some others have unwisely said.
 The Old Testament itself illustrates for us the use and meaning of the plural pronouns in God's decisions.

 Isaiah the prophet's call to his ministry took place in a vision during his worship in the temple.
 He describes this as –